 Aggression towards Joggers and Bikes

 Due to the patterdale temperament, you might find that they are aggressive towards joggers and bikes because of the fast movement that encourages them to chase.
 This is something that should be trained out of them at a young age and is harder to train out of rescue patterdales.
+Clicker training is good for this kind of behaviour if your dog is very food motivated.

 Are Patterdales Aggressive towards people?